topazdom/wpboot/README.md

 # wpboot

 [WPboot](https://github.com/topazdom/wpboot) is A Free and OpenSource Lightweight CLI app to bootstrap WordPress Theme and Plugin Development created by @zaghadon.
-This repository is the official repository for `wpboot`.
+This repository is the official repository for `wpboot` and a continuation of the previous [Themeboot](https://github.com/zaghadon/themeboot) project.

 ## Why wpboot